How NFL national anthem protests have evolved since Kaepernick

 New year, same argument.

 Once again, Trump called out NFL players for kneeling, retweeting a meme that depicted a widow laying on a soldier's grave.
-"Show this picture to the NFL players who still kneel," Trump wrote.
+"Show this picture to the NFL players who still kneel," Trump posted on Jan.
+4.

+Trump also took a subtle swipe at the NFL during his first State of the Union address on Jan.
+31.

+He didn't mention the NFL by name, but he did thank one of his special guests, 12-year-old Preston Sharp, for reminding Americans why it's important to stand for the national anthem.